CPHB-SOFT-MZ/midterm-assignment/README.md

 In this case, I didn't find it necessary to make my own matcher, so here it didn't really make a difference.

-## Project 2 - Unit Testing, Testable Code, Mocking & Code Coverage
+## Project 2 - Unit Testing, Testable Code, Mocking and Code Coverage

 ## Project 3 - Monopoly